 Who is it best for?

-Because this is the current flagship for Samsung, there’s really no telling how huge the market is for this phone but one thing is sure, it’s the best of the best when it comes to shooting videos.
+Because this is the current flagship for Samsung, there’s really no telling how huge the market is for this phone but one thing is sure, it’s one of the best when it comes to shooting videos.

-Having a 108 MP camera as your main and a 40 MP one for a selfie camera sure does justify the 1000$ price point.
+Having a 108 MP camera as your main and a 40 MP one for a selfie camera allows you to film insanely good looking videos.

 Still, as this smartphone is quite expensive for a lot of streamers, as it costs as much as a prebuilt streaming PC, not many people are going to go out their way to buy it.